ICGC-TCGA-PanCancer/pancancer-sandbox/pcawg_metadata_parser/README.md

 ## Getting Pre-Built Indexes

-You can find nightly pre-built indexes for local usage here:
+You can find nightly pre-built JSONL dump for local usage here:

     http://pancancer.info/gnos_metadata/

+Look for donor_p_*.jsonl.gz under the folder for each of the nightly runs.
+A script to rebuild ES index from the donor JSONL file will be available soon.